Skip to Content

 Cchristopher-Dresser-design prints

 Click on the title above the Christopher Dresser pattern design print you want.
-A higher resolution of that image will open in a new window in your browser.
-If you then click on that larger image with your mouse, you can save that picture to your device.
+A higher-resolution image will open in a new window in your browser.
+If you click on that larger image with your mouse, you can save it to your device.

 1. Green Buds, Leaves & Floral Print

-Dresser notes that the radiation of colorful shapes from a common center can convey the idea of a flower.
-Even though the design is recognized as floral, it doesn’t resemble any specific species of a flowering plant.
+Dresser notes that the radiation of colourful shapes from a common centre can convey the idea of a flower.
+Although the design is recognized as floral, it doesn’t resemble any specific species of flowering plant.

 2. Geometric Floral Patterns

-In this chapter this plate features in, Christopher Dresser discusses how plants not only have a sense of order in their development but are also founded upon a geometric basis.
+This plate features Christopher Dresser in this chapter.
+Dresser discusses how plants have a sense of order in their development and are founded on a geometric basis.

 3. Plant Repetition

-Repetition is so obviously a principle of plant growth, and so manifestly a source of much of the pleasure which we derive from beholding the vegetable structure.”
+Repetition is so obviously a principle of plant growth and so manifestly a source of much of the pleasure we derive from beholding the vegetable structure.”

 4. Leaf Repetition

-An ornamental design example of repetition, corresponding with that of a leaf on the tree.
+An ornamental design example of repetition corresponds with that of a leaf on the tree.

 5. Floral Alternation

 This floral design print is an example of “alternation“.
-Dresser explains this as follows; “the flower is made up o four series of parts – a ring of outer leaves, which are usually green; a ring of coloured leaves, a number of awl-shaped or thread-like members terminated in knobs which are usually yellow; and a central organ consisting of one or several portions“.
+Dresser explains this as follows; “the flower is made up o four series of parts – a ring of outer leaves, which are usually green; a ring of coloured leaves, several awl-shaped or thread-like members terminated in knobs which are usually yellow; and a central organ consisting of one or several portions“.#

 6. Decorative Flowers